ricardofiorani/php-video-url-parser/README.md

 * PHP 7.1
 * PHP 7.2

-> Please note that even this lib is not passing tests on HHVM, we can't guarantee.
+> Please note that lib is not passing tests on HHVM, therefore, we can't guarantee it will work properly.
 Please use it on your own risk.